Correlation detection in trees for planted graph alignment: Introduction

 This problem reduces to the graph isomorphism problem in the noiseless setting where the two graphs can be matched perfectly, i.e. are isomorphic.
 The paradigm of graph alignment has found numerous applications across a variety of diverse fields, such as network privacy \cite{Narayanan08}, computational biology \cite{Singh08}, computer vision \cite{CFVS04}, and natural language processing.

 Given the adjacency matrices $A$ and $B$ of the two graphs, the graph matching problem can be viewed as an instance of the quadratic assignment problem (QAP) \cite{Pardalos94}:

 where $\Pi$ ranges over all $n\times n$ permutation matrices, and $\langle \cdot, \cdot \rangle$ denotes the matrix inner product.
 QAP is known to be NP-hard in general, as well as some of its approximations \cite{Pardalos94,Makarychev14}.
 These hardness results are applicable in the worst case, where the observed graphs are designed by an adversary.
-In many applications, the graphs can be modeled by random graphs.
-Accordingly our focus will be on random graph instances rather than worst-case scenarios.
+In many applications, the graphs can be modeled by random graphs; accordingly our focus will be the \emph{planted} version of the problem, which concerns random graph instances, and has a different objective. \\

-\paragraph{Correlated \ER model} A recent thread of research \cite{Cullina2017,Cullina18,Ding18,Dai19,fan2019ERC,Ganassali20a,ganassali2021impossibility} has focused on the study of graph alignment when the two considered graphs are drawn from a generative model under which they are both Erd\H{o}s-Rényi random graphs.
-Specifically, for $(\lambda,s)\in \dR_+\times [0,1]$, the correlated Erd\H{o}s-Rényi random graph model, denoted $\cG(n,q,s)$ with $q=\lambda/n$, consists of two random graphs $\bG,\bG'$ both with node set $[n]$ generated as follows.
-Consider an i.i.d. collection $\{ ( \bA_{ij},\tilde \bA_{ij}) \}_{i<j\in [n]}$ of pairs of correlated Bernoulli random variables with distribution
+\textbf{Correlated \ER model} A recent thread of research \cite{Cullina2017,Cullina18,Ding18,Dai19,fan2019ERC,Ganassali20a,ganassali2021impossibility} has focused on the study of graph alignment when the two considered graphs are drawn from a generative model under which they are both Erd\H{o}s-Rényi random graphs \cite{Erdos59}.
+Specifically, for $(\lambda,s)\in \dR_+\times [0,1]$, the correlated Erd\H{o}s-Rényi random graph model, denoted $\G(n,q,s)$ with $q=\lambda/n$, consists of two random graphs $G,G'$ both with node set $[n]$ generated as follows.
+Consider an i.i.d. collection $\{ ( A_{u,v},A'_{u,v}) \}_{u<v \in [n]}$ of pairs of correlated Bernoulli random variables with distribution